LukeAngove/MyRPG/README.md

 # Goals
 ## Pillars
+ - Player narative first
  - Create a strong roleplaying experience
- - Simple mechanics
+ - Simple in game mechanics
+     - Complex mechianics away from the table are acceptable, provided they add to the experience in a significant way, and the reason for the complexity should be overt to the player
- - Complex strategy
+ - Stimulating in game strategy
  - All players should be able to be engaged as much as possible
  - Multiple characters should work together
- - Only roll for important things
+ - Only roll for things that impact the narrative
- - Minimise cruft and noise in gameplay (e.g.: weight, inventory management)
+ - Remove the 'busy work', and focus on the narrative, without removing tactical depth
  - Characters should be good at what they are good at, and bad at bad; random spikes should be rare and dramatic
+ - 'Leveling up' should be exciting
+ - New abilities should have a noticable, and fun, impact on gameplay
+ - Mechanics should be tied to the narrative
+ - Rules should be on cards; rule books should not be required to play, when familiar
+    - GM screen, or other short notes is acceptable, though should be avoided where possible
+ - A session should be 2-3 hours
+    - Combat should be around 30-60 mins of this time, in general
+ - Good roleplaying and decicion making should be rewarded

 ## Secondary Goals
 ### Combat